 Use Japanese Earthenware Pot Donabe for Nanakusa Gayu

-Before you start using your Donabe, please check this post to learn how to season and care for Donabe.
+Before you start using your Donabe, please learn how to season and care for your donabe.

-- 1 package of Nanakusa Set (7 herb set) or 7 herbs of your choice, cut into small pieces
+- 1 package Nanakusa Set (fresh or freeze-dry) (or 7 herbs of your choice, cut into small pieces)

-- Add ¼ cup (50 g) short grain rice in a donabe or bowl and rinse under running water while gently rubbing the rice with hands.
+- Add ¼ cup (50 g) short-grain rice in a bowl and rinse under running water while gently rubbing the rice with hands.
 Repeat until the water runs clear and drain.
-Soak the rice in the pot for at least 30 minutes and then drain water completely in a strainer for a few minutes.

-- After 25-30 minutes, turn off the heat and let it steam for 10 minutes.
+- After 25-30 minutes, turn off the heat and set aside for 10 minutes to let it steam.
 The rice should be soft and thickened.